Legal Panel for Government

 • direct award

-Before running a further competition or direct award, you have to complete Framework Schedule 6 which consists of order form templates and call-off schedules.
+Before running a further competition or direct award, you have to complete Framework Schedule 6:

-Apart from Framework Schedule 6, there are no templates that you need to complete as part of your call-off procedure.
-You may use your own internal tender documents as part of your bid pack.
+Framework Schedule 6 is the only template you have to complete as part of your call-off procedure.
+You can use your own internal tender documents as part of your bid pack.

 You can also use your own internal eSourcing system to run your further competition or direct award or you can use our eSourcing tool.
 If this is your first time using our eSourcing suite, you will need to register an account.